muratk3n/thirdwave/en/tweets/2019/week25.md

 I could not refute it easily based on [this data](https://muratk3n.github.io/thirdwave/en/2015/08/q-38.html)

-There really isn't one much oe can say confidently on the subject IMO.
+There really isn't one much one can say confidently on the subject IMO.

 *2019-6-21 9:27:38*